 This was a truly authentic experience and, with lots of people around I felt really safe.

-However, if you’re travelling alone in Taipei and feel a bit vulnerable lying with your eyes closed in a public place book a private appointment with Olivia at Light Project Ximending and let yourself relax in their private space.
+However, if you’re travelling alone in Taipei and feel a bit vulnerable lying with your eyes closed in a public place book a private appointment with Olivia at Light Programme Red House and let yourself relax in their private space.
 It costs 1500NTD for a 70-minute session.
-Book via their Facebook page.

 If you want a bit more detail before you commit yourself, then read my longer post on getting a knife massage in Taipei here.

 I don’t do many hikes when I travel somewhere solo as I tend not to like to wander too far away from civilisation on my own so Elephant Mountain was great.